 TTYPEn Keywords The value field for this indexed keyword shall contain a character string giving the name of field n.
-It is strongly recommended that every field of the table be assigned a unique, case-insensitive name with this keyword, and it is recommended that the character string be composed only of upper and lower case letters, digits, the underscore ('\', decimal 95, hexadecimal 5F) and hyphen ('-', decimal 45 or hexadecimal 2D).
+It is strongly recommended that every field of the table be assigned a unique, case-insensitive name with this keyword, and it is recommended that the character string be composed only of upper and lower case letters, digits, and the underscore ('-', decimal 95, hexadecimal 5F) character.
+Use of other characters is not recommended because it may be difficult to map the column names into variables in some languages (e.g., any hyphens, '' or '+' characters in the name may be confused with mathematical operators).
 String comparisons with the TTYPEn keyword values should not be case sensitive (e.g., 'TIME' and 'Time' should be interpreted as the same name).

-TUNIT Keywords The value field shall contain a character string describing the physical units in which the quantity in field n, after any application of TSCALn and TZEROn, is expressed.
+TUNITN Keywords The value field shall contain a character string describing the physical units in which the quantity in field n, after any application of TSCALn and TZEROn, is expressed.
 Units must follow the prescriptions in §4.3.

-TSCALn Keywords This indexed keyword shall be used, along with the TZEROn keyword, to linearly scale the values in the table field $\mathbf{n}$ to transform them into the physical values that they represent using Eq.
+TSCALn Keywords This indexed keyword shall be used, along with the TZEROn keyword, to linearly scale the values in the table field n to transform them into the physical values that they represent using Eq.
 7.1.
 The value field shall contain a floating-point number representing the coefficient of the linear term in the scaling equation.
 The default value for this keyword is 1.0.
 This keyword must not be used for A-format fields.

-The transformation equation used to compute a true physical value from the quantity in field n is where field\value is the value that is actually stored in that table field in the FITS file
+The transformation equation used to compute a true physical value from the quantity in field ${\tt n}$ is where field_value is the value that is actually stored in that table field in the FITS file